cl0ver012/Amazon-Scraper/README.md

 py scrape.py --out test
 ```

-Tells the program that you want the product information to be written to a csv named test.
-If this argument is not provided the default csv the information will go to is: "out.csv"
+Tells the program that you want the product information to be written to a csv/json named test.
+If this argument is not provided the default csv/json the information will go to is: "out.csv"/"out.json"

 #### Examples of Possible Run Commands: